 A long time ago, Chinese people started making and consuming alcohol during ritual gatherings.

 How long ago was it?
-Up to 9000 years ago!
+Up to Chinese 9000 years ago!

 Since it was way before any recorded history, this assumption came from extracted pottery.
-Reseachers discovered early beers in the area of modern China, made by the neolithic peoples from rice, honey and grapes.
+Researchers discovered early beers in China, made by the neolithic peoples of China from rice, honey, and grapes.

 02. Evolution of 酒

-Since then, alcohol has become a staple for Chinese families during family celebrations and ceremonies, to honor ancestors and gods, and for medical purposes.
+Since then, alcohol has become a staple for Chinese families during family celebrations, ceremonies, to honor ancestors and gods, and for medical purposes.
 Some types of Chinese liquor are also used in cooking.

-And of course, today, just like in most parts of the world, Chinese people drink alcohol to celebrate a memorable occasion, to socialize, or simply to compliment a nice meal.
+And of course, today, just like in most parts of the world, Chinese people drink alcohol to celebrate a memorable occasion, to socialize, or simply to complement a nice meal.

 03. When Do People Drink?